First Aid Course Rockingham

-Just be sure to submit your completed e-Learning by 11:59pm the day before your scheduled face-to-face training and assessment.
-This practical session is also streamlined, taking 2 to 5 hours, depending on which course you take.
+Simply complete and submit your e-Learning by 11:59pm the day before your scheduled first aid class.
+This practical session is streamlined training and assessment.
+It will take 2 to 5 hours, depending on which course you take.

-The validity period for the Provide CPR certificate is 12 months from date of issue.
-The official recommendation for Provide First Aid and Child Care First Aid, is to renew your certification every 3 years
+The official recommendation for Provide First Aid and Child Care First Aid, is to renew your certification every 3 years.
+The validity period for Provide CPR certification is 12 months from date of issue.

 Are school first aid courses available?

-Our trainers are available for Group First Aid courses.
+Our trainers are available by arrangement to deliver group first aid courses.
 The minimum age for first aid certification is 14 years.

 Parking & Access